How to Deal with Home Insurance Adjusters: What to Say & Avoid

 Before the Adjuster Arrives

 • Read your policy carefully.
-Know your coverage limits, deductibles, and whether you have Replacement Cost Value (RCV) or Actual Cash Value (ACV) coverage — this distinction dramatically affects your payout.
-Learn more about home insurance claims and how payment methods work.
+Know your coverage limits, deductibles, and whether you have Replacement Cost Value (RCV) or Actual Cash Value (ACV) coverage.
+Learn more about the home insurance claims process and how payout options work.

 • Make only temporary repairs.
-Tarp a damaged roof, cover broken windows — but don't permanently fix anything before the inspection.
-Keep all receipts for temporary repairs, as these are typically reimbursable.
+Tarp a damaged roof, cover broken windows, but don't permanently fix anything before the inspection.
+Keep all receipts, as these are typically reimbursable.

 • Get at least one independent contractor estimate.
 Having your own written estimate gives you a concrete counter when the adjuster's number comes in low.